What Is a Bridge Loan?

 Fees Closing costs (typically 2% to 5% of the loan amount) Closing costs (typically 2% to 5% of the loan amount), as well as other possible costs, depending on the lender (annual fees, transaction fees, inactivity fees, early termination fees) Closing costs (typically 3% to 5% of the loan amount)

 When It Might Make Sense to Borrow Home equity loans can make sense for borrowers who want predictable monthly payments, or who want to consolidate higher interest debt.
-HELOCs can be useful for shorter-term needs or situations where a borrower may want to access funds over a specified period of time.
-Cash-out refinances may be useful if borrowers need a large sum of money, often used to improve their overall financial situation (for example, to pay off debt or finance a large home improvement project).
+HELOCs can be useful for situations where a borrower may want to access funds for ongoing needs over a specified period of time, or for borrowers funding a project, such as a renovation, where the cost is not yet clear.
+Cash-out refinances may be useful if borrowers need a large sum of money, such as to pay off debt or finance a large home improvement project, and can benefit from a new interest rate and/or loan term.

 Borrowing Limit